DrakoTech1/Drako-Scrapper/README.md

 The most **advanced, futuristic web scraping app** — designed for ethical hackers, pentesters, and data pros.
 Scrape anything, bypass CAPTCHA, use proxies, and toggle between desktop GUI and web dashboard seamlessly.
+If you love this Tool kindly Give us a review, contribute, like and a star.
+Also feel free to let us know what other features you would like to see added to this tool to serve more.

 ---